PGY 5-7 equivalent

 Time is also spent on counseling parents facing newly identified and previously identified abnormalities.

 In the first year, the fellow has four-week didactic sessions at the beginning of the year to concentrate on prenatal ultrasound examinations.
-CVS training is provided on a limited basis.

 Fellows are encouraged to apply for internal and external funding for research projects to learn how to develop a research program and learn the grant process.
 Fellows receive mentorship from both faculty and project advisors.